yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

     (4 rows)
     ```

 1. Call the procedure with an amount that is not available.
-The following attempts to transfer 1000000, which is more than what 7521 has available.
-This raises the "Cannot transfer" error defined in the procedure, and automatically reverts all intermediate changes to return to a consistent state.
+The following attempts to transfer 1000000, which is more than what 7521 has available:

     ```sql
     CALL commission_transfer(7521,7654,999999);